Home » US Maps » 10 US Mountain Ranges Map

 4. Brooks Range

-The Brooks Range it’s a vast region of mountains in the northern United States, between Alaska and Canada, that rises abruptly from the surrounding arctic plains.
+The Brooks Range is a vast region of mountains in the northern United States.
+It’s located between Alaska and Canada, rising abruptly from the surrounding arctic plains.
 The range is about 700 mi (1,100 km) long and spans an east-west direction

 Its highest peak is Mount Isto which reaches a height of 8,976 ft (2,736 m) above sea level.
 The range is home to a variety of animals and plants, such as caribou, polar bears, and even musk oxen.